Security in Managed Service for GitLab

 , andDocker socket binding

-because this gives access toDocker socket
+: this provides access toDocker socket

 andprivileged mode